Dealing with interruptions whilst you are developing

 This is a more extreme version of not doing something straight away but if someone asks if you have five minutes to look at something it is OK to say no, you could ask them to email you or alternatively just apologise and get back to work.

 Hopefully these suggestions prove useful to someone who has issues with things interrupting them when they are trying to get stuff done.
-There are a few places you can get in touch if you have anymore suggestions;

 As well as the articles I have linked to in the body of this post I would also suggest reading;